tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 4. Computer B sends the document to Computer A.
 5. Computer A receives the document and interprets the data, perhaps storing it in its database or executing a series of actions.

 In general, an encode-decode sequence happens on the two computers to **synchronize data between machines**.
-First, a sequence of characters is *encoded* in a specialized format, then sent, and finally *decoded* by reversing the process.
+First, a sequence of characters is _encoded_ in a specialized format, then sent, and finally, _decoded_ by reversing the process.

 The role of **documents** is important to highlight here.
 What does a document transfer look like?